.avif)

 Led by: Jack Kornfield, Tara Brach, Sharon Shelton, and expert faculty.

-Mindfulness Made Practical
+Made Practical

 Learn how to guide people to view the world, and the unique circumstances of their lives through the helpful lens of mindfulness teachings.

-Practice Creating A Conscious
+Practice Creating a Conscious Relational Field

 Topical Course Material